sndwvs/xradio/README.md

 If you are using a beta-kernel and your kernel version is not yet available at apt.armbian.com, search and install a current headers-package at [https://beta.armbian.com/pool/main/l/$(uname -r)/]

-# Building an "out-of-tree" driver on the Orange Pi Zero
+# Building an "out-of-tree" driver on the device

 Option 1: the quick way

-Clone the driver code directly on the Orange Pi Zero and use the provided script to compile and install the driver.
+Clone the driver code directly on the device and use the provided script to compile and install the driver.
+This only works with armbian (www.armbian.com).

 ```
 git clone https://github.com/karabek/xradio.git